 One thing that I kept reminding myself was this — my money has a job and it’s not to be spent frivolously.
 I realized that I had lots of perfectly good clothes at home and I didn’t need new stuff right now.

 This was a HUGE change from my previous shopaholic mindset.
-For example, when planning a vacation in the past, I would always drop money on a new wardrobe for my trip.
+For example, when planning a vacation in the past, I would always buy a new wardrobe for my trip.
 It was an easy excuse to go shopping!
 Can you relate?

 This meant if I was going to a beach destination, I would buy new sandals, swim suits, dresses, tank tops, shorts, and so on.
 It was pretty ridiculous.